-John and Carolyn's funeral took place on July 24, 1999, at the Church of St. Thomas Moore, where Jackie regularly took her son and Caroline as children when they were growing up.
+John and Carolyn's funeral took place on July 24, 1999, at the Church of St. Thomas Moore, where Jackie regularly took her kids when they were growing up.

 He said, "John was one of Jackie's two miracles.
 He was still becoming the person he would be, and doing it by the beat of his own drummer.
 He had only just begun.
 There was in him a great promise of things to come...He and his bride have gone to be with his mother and father, where there will never be an end to love."

 (Originally published July 28, 2019, at 4 a.m.
 PT )